akiracopeland/portfolio-website/README.md

 # portfolio-website
-Portfolio Website for practice
+Portfolio Website -
-Used Imgflip API and NASA API for REST API practice.
+used Imgflip API and NASA API for REST API practice.